larry-lime/fish-to-mips-compiler/README.md

 # Fish to MIPS Compiler

-This is a compiler for a simplified Fortran like language called Fish.
+This is a work in progress compiler for a simplified Fortran like language called Fish.

 ## Getting Started